KHemanthRaju/Namaste-React/README.md

 - What is '.gitignore'?
 What we should add and do not add into it?

     - .gitignore is the place where we put our files that need not be sent to server.
 Usually we put those files here which can be autogenrated at production server
     - For example in gitignore we add node-modules because node-modules can be autogenrated at production server.
-We should not add parcel-cache or any packagejson file because those are needed at server to get the packages.
+We should not add package.json file because those are needed at server to get the packages.

 ---